RobertPerez2/Amazon/README.md

+An interactive online retail interface at the terminal with an item search where users can add products to their cart.
+Loosely coupled view and buy cart features.

-will be compilable simply with "make" can be cleaned with "make clean"
+Can be compilable with "make" and clean files with "make clean".

-tested with "./amazon filename.txt" in this case, "./amazon database.txt"
+Tested with "./amazon filename.txt" if provided with seperate database that follows format.
+Tested personally with "./amazon database.txt".